 - the policy be amended to include the following at the end of criterion 4 "or using alternative land in the district if in control of the applicant and meets biodiversity objectives." - Criterion 4 is over prescriptive and should not include a specific net gain figure/percentage.
 Neither the NPPF nor PPG specify a percentage figure for biodiversity net gain and the implementation detail is yet to be agreed. - Should be redrafted in a flexible manner so that the policy can respond to the latest national policy. - should be amended by replacing the ending after "not practicable" with "or desirable, to offset the delivery to the Nature Recovery Network, or another suitable biodiversity improvement programme, including those identified in a Whole Estate Plan, endorsed by the Local Planning Authority." - It is unclear what the cost implications for a development could be.
 This should be considered and potentially set out in a Supplementary Planning Document (SPD). - Criteria 2 and 4 are over prescriptive.
 Sometimes development will require the removal of trees and hedgerows which may have little value in terms of amenity or ecology.
-A balance is needed and also consideration to commuted payment for off-site replacement. - Policy 31 be amended by the inclusion of the following at the end of criterion 4 "or using alternative land in the district if in control of the applicant and meets biodiversity objectives".
+A balance is needed and also consideration to commuted payment for offsite replacement.